 What Is the Sombrero Galaxy?
 And Why Is It So Majestic?

 Sombrero, or sombrero de charro, is the traditional, wide brimmed, Mexican horseman hat.
-So what exactly does it have to do with space?
+Yet, what exactly does it have to do with space?
+Well, this is what today’s adventure is about but before we jump right into it, let’s retrieve some basic information about space.

 Although space exploration as a science became notably salient in the mid-20th-century during the Space Race between the United States and the Soviet Union, it had already started thousands of years ago.
 Our ancestors, from whom we inherited curiosity, made observations of the stars and planets and used mathematics to understand the cosmos.
+Thanks to their findings and those that followed them up until today, we now know so much about the universe.

+For instance, we understand that every space object spins on its axis and orbits another bigger object.
 The Moon orbits the Earth.
-The Earth, together with seven other smaller and bigger planets, revolve around the Sun, the dazzling star that provides us with light and warmth.
+The Earth, together with seven other smaller and bigger planets, revolve around the Sun, the dazzling star that provides us with light and heat.
+This group of spinning and orbiting objects makes up a star system called the Solar System.

-One of the earliest discovered and most unusual galaxies is the Sombrero Galaxy.
-And this is what we precisely are discussing in this lesson.
+One of the earliest discovered and most unusual galaxies is the Sombrero Galaxy and this is what we are precisely discussing in this lesson.

 So let’s hop into it.